-As a consultant I talk to many California business buyers, business owners, certified business brokers, and agents on a daily basis about valuing California small businesses.
+As an Advisor on BizBen.com I talk to many California business buyers, business owners, business brokers, and agents on a daily basis about valuing California small businesses.
 It always amazes me on how some of these individuals come up with the values on small businesses being sold.
-No wonder only 30% of all California small businesses sell!
+No wonder only 30% of all California small businesses actually end up selling!

 In many instances no consideration is given to the total picture - like will the available cash flow of the business be able to pay the debt of a loan or some form of business purchase financing, will the deal as structured or priced even be attractive to financing sources, "cash" price vs. "note" price and how these factors figure into the equation!

-I have seen many "professional valuations" where the price just doesn't make sense and sellers wonder why their California business for sale just sits there with no action taken by potential business buyers!
+I have seen many "professional valuations" where the asking price just doesn't make sense and owner/sellers wonder why their California business being sold just sits there with no action taken by potential business buyers!

 There is a solution that is grounded in the fundamentals of economics, and time tested in the marketplace, where the influences of supply and demand ultimately determine where a business belongs on the price scale.
 One economist explains this market approach by comparing a business to a machine which has the purpose of making money: The more money it makes, the more it's worth.
 And that explains why, for example, there is a strong demand for a very profitable distribution business with few hard assets; and why it is worth more in the marketplace of available businesses, than a large machine shop that would cost nearly $1 million to duplicate, but can't make a living for its owner.